 As we think about putting the winter snow and ice behind us, there is another weather-related road hazard that we must consider—rain.
 Significant amounts of rain can occur in the Greater Kansas City area in the spring and summer months.
 When the rain accumulates on the roadway, there is a danger that drivers, including truckers, will hydroplane.
-Their wheels may leave the roadway and instead drive on the water leaving the trucker with little or no control of his vehicle—presenting a real danger for the trucker and the motorists around him.
+Their wheels may leave the roadway and instead drive on the water leaving the trucker with little or no control of his vehicle—presenting a real danger of a tragic truck accident.

 What to Do If This Happens to You